Compatibility degree of cluster complexes: Introduction

 The main theme of this paper is to introduce a new compatibility degree for any cluster complexes (Definition \ref{f-compatibility} and Theorem \ref{classical-fcorrespondence}).
-Instead of using denominator vectors in \cite{cl2}, we propose to generalize the classical compatibility degree by using the $f$-vectors.
+Instead of using $d$-vectors as in \cite{cl2}, we propose to generalize the classical compatibility degree by using the $f$-vectors.
 We simply call it the \emph{compatibility degree}.
 The $f$-vectors are maximal degree vectors of $F$-polynomials, which are polynomials of coefficients in cluster variables.
 They were studied in \cites{fziv,fk,fg,y,gy,g}.
 It is conjectured that $F$-matrices, which consist of $f$-vectors in a cluster, determine a cluster uniquely.
-In contrast to the $d$-compatibility degree, the main results provide that the compatibility degree keeps many properties of the classical one, and we can say that the compatibility degree is a ``natural" generalization of the classical compatibility degree by these properties.